 Cleaning your data in the Data Schema tab

-Control your data quality in the Data Quality tab:
+Control your data quality in the Data Quality tab

 Your training dataset needs to contain as much information as possible that is related to the study goal.
 Good datasets are thorough, focused on the study goal, and contain as large a sample size as possible.
 If possible, have a domain expert verify that your training data is suitable for the business problem.
 Once you have a good dataset, R2-Learn takes care of the rest.